The Guru Has Protected This Home

 Dev is an observer of seasons, cycles and solstices, of the moon, the constellations, and the rhythms of the solar system.
 He remained attentive to the different skies of my hemisphere.
 He would write to me when the full moon was in Capricorn.
 “Ah, who knows what crazy burdens on my time await as the moon fills up with gas.
 What a gassy moon it was.”
 He would write when the seasons were changing, or a solstice was approaching.
 “Just dropping you the quickest note, talking about the weather, etc, even though I don't have time today to do this sort of thing.
 I pity you for the autumn that you're falling upon.
 We're coming on spring, and she's coming upon us, and we're both going towards summer.
 Too bad for you going away from summer.
 Oh.
 You poor, little darling.
 Poor, sweet thing.”

-Dev hasn’t written in over three years and neither have I. I haven’t wanted to disrupt the silence.
+Dev hasn’t written in years and neither have I. I haven’t wanted to disrupt the silence.
 Mostly I have been afraid of confirming what the silence might imply.
 For much of this time, I haven’t thought about Dev, but now that I have come to write all this out, I flood with memories of him, and with an unanticipated love.
 Of his passion for strawberry beer.
 Of the way he’d say: “To wonderment.”
 Of his fascination with borough politics.
 Of the fabulous suit he’d wear when he was looking for restaurant work, with its faded ruby jacket, all velvet.
 I remember his elation at getting called for Jury Duty, and how dejected he felt when he wasn’t allowed to serve.
 He’d put on the ruby jacket for that too.